We are here to help

 What is the intercollegiate pool?

 The pool is a term used by the intercollegiate college group to describe the process should a student not be accepted into their college of first preference.
-Their application is then passed on to the next college for consideration.
-That next-preference college will reach out to you to confirm if you still wish to be considered for a place with them.
+Their application is then passed on to the next college for consideration who has places available at that time.
+This next colleges available will reach out to you to confirm if you still wish to be considered for a place with them.

 Why has my application skipped some colleges on my preference list?

-Your college application will be passed to the next available college.
+Your college application will be passed to the next available college who has places available at that time.
 If it is quite late in the application process, the next college on your preference list may be full, or no longer taking applications from graduates, RMIT students or other demographics.
-Therefore your application will be automatically passed to the next college that is able to consider it.
+Therefore your application will be automatically passed to the next college that has places available to consider at that time in your preference list.

 Can my application be considered by multiple colleges at once?